Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * Pure: Pure functions have reusable caches.
 A function can be marked pure or not pure.

 ### Front End

+Parcel.NExT is a professional and developer-style frontend suitable for distraction-free and productive work.

+Node attributes can be selectively exposed as inputs/ouputs and edited either in property panel/window or directly on the node.

+The frontend also features real-time progress indicator and node highlight for currently executing graph.

+The Front End also features a top-level left-side current active preview pane, and a terminal pane.

 Cached results can be viewed either as a pop-up window (like original Parcel) or as an in-graph Preview Node (which can also be used to view any other properties of a node).